virgo47/javasimon/demos/icu-localization/README.md

-Before going on, I have to admit that this example is not a good one, because if only transactions can break limits and if we always want to show a client there, this would be message with a key like `transaction.above.limit` and in all words in all languages would be there verbatim, no insertion, only the name of the client would really be an argument.
+Before going on, I have to admit that this example is not a good one, because if only transactions can break limits and if we always want to show a client there, this would be message with a key like `transaction.above.limit` and all inserted words in all languages would be there verbatim, no insertion, only the name of the client would really be an argument.
 So before we get carried away but the opportunity to use it everywhere we need to think and prefer NOT to use it when not necessary.
 Just because we have our "multi-form" dictionary of domain objects doesn't mean we want